 Fair Deal for Freelances

-The NUJ has launched a major campaign to fight for a better deal for freelances.
+The NUJ's major campaign to fight for a better deal for freelances.

 The government-commissioned Taylor Review of Modern Working Practices (July 2017) explored the tax and employment rights of freelances, but its recommendations have been largely ignored so the NUJ has urged the government to align the employment status framework with the tax status framework.

-That is the reason the union has launched its #FairDeal4Freelances campaign to seek redress for those missing out on Covid-19 aid and to fight for a radical reform of our rights to ensure job protection and benefits are not dependent on employment status.
+That is the reason the union has launched its #FairDeal4Freelances campaign to fight for a radical reform of our rights to ensure job protection and benefits are not dependent on employment status.

 #FairDeal4Freelances includes a charter of freelance rights that sets out the benefits the self-employed should enjoy.
 It calls for the right to organise in a trade union, to have a written contract with fair terms and conditions, prompt payment and equal treatment at work in terms of health and safety.